yardsale8/stat489_book/_sources/AssociativeDataStructures_DictionariesAndSets/Dictionaries.rst

 the collection are ordered from left to right and they use integers as indices to access the values they contain.

-**Dictionaries** and **Sets** are a different kinds of collections.
-They are Python's built-in associative data types.
+**Dictionaries** and **Sets** are Python's two built-in associative data types.
 The dictionary associates one value with another, whereas the set associates a value with membership in some collection or group.
 In this chapter, we will introduce these two data structures and discuss their application in data wrangling and analysis.

 Mapping One Value to Another with Dictionaries
 ----------------------------------------------